Self-Modifying Code in Open-Ended Evolutionary Systems: Recent Advances in Implementing Open-Ended Evolutionary Systems

 \subsection{Implementation Contributions from Artificial Life and Open-Ended Evolution Community}

-We first consider implementations from the artificial life and open-ended evolution community. \cite{Banzhaf.2016} and \cite{Taylor.2019} provide some implementation suggestions.
-The implementation of computational systems which can detect and integrate novelties into the model and metamodel as described by \cite{Banzhaf.2016} and \cite{Taylor.2019} provides a challenge in its own right.
-It is argued that operations should be defined \textit{intrinsically} in the system and by the system itself \citep{Taylor.2019,Packard.1988}.
-It requires program code which can recognise and modify itself. \cite{Banzhaf.2016} state that this can be achieved by representing entities as strings of assembly language code, or by using a high-level language specifically designed for this purpose \citep{Spector.2002}, or a \textit{reflective} language.
-Indeed it has been possible to generate exploratory, expansive, and transformative novelty with Stringmol, where modifications happen in sequences of assembly language code \citep{Stepney2020:ALife:innov}.
-A replicator and some of the observed operations and structures were extrinsically defined whereas some others could be defined intrinsically \citep{Stepney2020:ALife:innov}.
+We first consider implementations from the artificial life and open-ended evolution community.
+Banzhaf et al. \cite{Banzhaf.2016} and Taylor \cite{Taylor.2019} provide some implementation suggestions.
+The implementation of computational systems which can detect and integrate novelties into the model and metamodel as described by Banzhaf et al. \cite{Banzhaf.2016} and Taylor \cite{Taylor.2019} provides a challenge in its own right.
+It is argued that operations should be defined \textit{intrinsically} in the system and by the system itself \cite{Taylor.2019,Packard.1988}.
+It requires program code which can recognise and modify itself.
+Banzhaf et al. \cite{Banzhaf.2016} state that this can be achieved by representing entities as strings of assembly language code, or by using a high-level language specifically designed for this purpose \cite{Spector.2002}, or a \textit{reflective} language.
+A reflective language allows implementing programs that have the ability to manipulate and observe their states during their own execution \cite{Demers.1995}.
+Indeed, it has been possible to generate exploratory, expansive, and transformative novelty with Stringmol, where modifications happen in sequences of assembly language code \cite{Stepney2020:ALife:innov}.
+A replicator and some of the observed operations and structures were extrinsically defined whereas some others could be defined intrinsically \cite{Stepney2020:ALife:innov}.